comunica/comunica/packages/sparqlee/README.md

 You can probably ignore this.

+We also provide an `AsyncAggregateEvaluator` to that works the same way `AggregateEvaluator` does.
+The signature of only the `put` method changes to be async.
+It is up to you to handle this correctly.
+You are for example expected to await all puts before you ask for `result`.
+You should also note the order of calling and awaiting put while using the `GroupConcat` aggregator.

 ### Extension functions

 Extension functions can be added by providing the `extensionFunctionCreator` in the config.